amandavisconti/AdaExquisite/index.md

 Ralph pulls nervously his stocking up.

-This stocking, he thinks: I'll be d---ed if it's the thing that gives me away.
+This stocking, he thinks: I'll be d\---ed if it's the thing that gives me away.

 Babbage still lives.
-The cylinder spins-- -- --its wheel back to Babylon, forward
+The cylinder spins\-- \-- \--its wheel back to Babylon, forward

 The machine: is ready.